 3. Diffuse peritonitis(takes at least 3 anatomical areas up to 2/3 of the peritoneum, or 1 of the floors of the abdominal cavity)

-By stages of development allocate:
+By stages of development highlight:

 1. Reactive phase